candicechen016/Data-cleaning/README.md

 * Each member proposed some datasets then we chose one of them as our subject after discussion.
 * Briefly checked the dataset by columns.
 Meanwhile, everyone came up with some questions that lead to what information we need to analyze and how to get them from this dataset.
 * Created subset of the dataset by countries and each member took one of them to clean with their preferred tools.
-* _starbucks_final_tidy.csv_ is the final tidy version dataset combined with all members' subsets
+* _starbucks_final_tidy.csv_ is the final tidy version dataset combined with all members' subsets.

 **My part:**
 * This Notebook contains Japan and part of the US.
 We combined cleaned parts in another tool.